raspberrypilearning/turtley-amazing/worksheet2.md

 Take your Python turtle skills to the next level.

-## Better Spirals
+## Better spirals

 1. Have a go at reading over the code below and guessing what it does.
 Then run it to see if you were correct.

   <iframe src="https://trinket.io/embed/python/8f98ccf1fa" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 1. The first thing you'll probably notice is that this is going to take ages to run.
 We can speed things up a bit, though.
-Add in the following line, before the `for` loop.
+Add in the following line, before the `for` loop:

   ```python
   turtle.speed(0)